smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 #### Requirements

 1. The app should store that information
-2. The router service shows foreground notifications to the user.
+2. The router service shows foreground notifications to the user

 #### Comments

-This is the end of the "first time" guide storing the information of the user owning an SDL capable device
+This is the end of the "first time" guide storing the information of the user owning an SDL capable device.

-#### 4. Router service with the app in background for known SDL BT devices
+#### 4. Router service with the app in background for known SDL Bluetooth devices

 #### Conditions